Flynn-ML2019/Adversarial_Examples_Generate/README.md

 ## Pre knowledge
 > * this model is about Sentiment analysis which dataset is IMDB
-> * i provided a pre training model in folder named model_pytorch_gru
+> * i provided a  model in folder named model_pytorch_gru to you for easy begin
 ## Requirement
 > * python3
 > * pytorch